The Cordobazo no longer moves: chaos, roadblocks, and nostalgia for a union myth in Cordoba

 Córdoba roars for progress, not for going backward

-In the midst of reforms and opening up to the world, Córdoba—a province with the potential to be an air hub, a technology and production center—deserves to look forward.
-Meanwhile, entrepreneurs, young people, and private sector workers are trying to move ahead—suffocated by provincial and municipal tax voracity—while the city was held hostage yesterday by those who resist change.
+In the midst of reforms and opening up to the world, Córdoba—a province with the potential to be an air hub, a technological and productive center—deserves to look forward.
+Meanwhile, entrepreneurs, young people, and private sector workers are trying to move ahead—suffocated by the voracious provincial and municipal tax burden—while the city was yesterday hijacked by those who resist change.

 It was not a tribute: it was an obstacle

 What happened yesterday in Córdoba was not a tribute to democracy or to workers.
 It was yet another obstacle for those who produce, invest, and bet on a free Argentina.
-As long as we continue to celebrate uprisings that ended up strengthening the State instead of limiting it, we will remain bogged down.
+As long as we keep celebrating rebellions that ended up strengthening the State instead of limiting it, we will remain bogged down.

 The real Cordobazo we need is a different one: one that frees us from rackets, privileged unions, and old ideas.
 That would truly be a reason to take to the streets.